Illinois Engineering Ambassadors is a professional outreach program sponsored by the Office of Undergraduate Programs in the College of Engineering.

 We offer highly engaging presentations and activities on a range of engineering topics that are appropriate for many different grade levels.
 To ensure that our Ambassadors are well equipped to discuss complex engineering concepts, we train all our EA’s in effective presentation and communication techniques.

-If you would like our Ambassadors to visit your classroom, please visit our Contact page.
+If you would like our Ambassadors to visit your classroom, please visit our EDUCATORS page.

-If you are interested in becoming an Illinois EA, please visit our Apply page.
+If you are interested in becoming an Illinois EA, please visit our STUDENTS page.

 Our ambassadors are trained in technical communication using the assertion evidence presentation style.
 This allows for us to teach scientific concepts effectively to all age ranges.
 We have a library of presentations for all science standards.